Visiting Kirstenbosch Botanical Garden Cape Town, South Africa by JetSettingFools.com

 Braille Trail and Fragrance Garden

 The Braille Trail is another path that winds through indigenous forest.
-Designed to aid the visually impaired, the route is free of steps and utilizes ropes as guidance – plus, all of the signage features Braille.
-All garden guests are invited to use the path – and to use their senses beyond sight to enjoy the sounds and scents in the special garden.
+Designed to aid the visually impaired, the route is free of steps and utilizes ropes and the signage features Braille.

 At the end of the Braille Trail, be sure to step into the Fragrance Garden an inhale the aromatic scents of the plants.